Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Agustus 2025 11.10.02 UTC
+- WIB: Jumat, 8 Agustus 2025 12.38.26 UTC
-- WITA: Jumat, 8 Agustus 2025 12.10.02 UTC
+- WITA: Jumat, 8 Agustus 2025 13.38.26 UTC
-- WIT: Jumat, 8 Agustus 2025 13.10.02 UTC
+- WIT: Jumat, 8 Agustus 2025 14.38.26 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology